numpy/numpy/doc/neps/nep-0028-deprecation_policy.rst

 ==========================================================================================
-NEP 28 - A standard community policy for dropping support of old Python and Numpy versions
+NEP 28 - A standard community policy for dropping support of old Python and NumPy versions
 ==========================================================================================